TRON-Bioinformatics/EasyFuse/README.md

 ## Installation

 Fusion breakpoint prediction itself is currently not implemented in EasyFuse and the pipeline therefore depends on external fusion prediction tools.\
 Prediction tools that have been implemented and tested within EasyFuse are listed under Tools.
-These tools might require different alignment tools that are also listed.\
+EasyFuse requires star for alignment, additional alignment tools might be required depending on the external fusion prediction tools.
 For simplicity we provide in the following an installation instruction for EasyFuse together with STAR-Fusion (ref) and Fusioncatcher (ref).

 ### Tools